samrin-riya/scanner/README.md

-# scanner
+# scanit
-An android application that can scan texts, solve mathematics and converts the scanned texts into speech
+An android app that can scan texts, solve simple mathematics &amp; convert the scanned texts into audio (java)